-To ensure the constant safety of your children, parents are not to leave children alone in foyers, hallways or classrooms.
-Please inform anyone involved in transporting your child of these procedures.
+To ensure the constant safety of your children, parents are not to leave children alone in foyers, hallways, or classrooms.
+Please inform anyone in transporting your child of these procedures.
 We ask that each child greets the staff upon arrival and says goodbye when leaving.
-This allows staff to sign them in and out of the attendance book and allows our staff to know who is in the building at all times which is especially important during emergency procedures and evacuations.
+This allows staff to sign them in and out of the attendance book and allows our staff to know who is always in the building which is especially important during emergency procedures and evacuations.

 It is extremely important for parents of the After School Program to call the program at the phone number provided to let the staff know that your child will not be attending for that day.

-It is not the child's teachers responsibility to let the after school program know.
-If your child leaves school due to sickness then you must also contact the YMCA to let the staff know your child will not be at the after school program.
+It is not the child's teacher's responsibility to let the after-school staff know.
+If your child leaves school due to sickness, then you must also contact the YMCA to let the staff know your child will not be at the after-school program.

-Staff carry attendance forms with them at all times and record the number of children in the program before each transition, to ensure all children are always accounted for.
+Staff always carry attendance forms with them and record the number of children in the program before each transition, to ensure all children are always accounted for.

-Please note that children who have a subsidized space are permitted 15 vacation days per year, 5 sick days and 3 absent days per month.
-If your child exceeds the allowable sick days you must provide a doctor's note.
-If you require any further information on this please speak to the director or contact the Department of Community Services.
+Please not that children who have subsidized space are permitted 15 vacation days per year, 5 sick days and 3 absent days per month.
+If your child exceeds the allowable sick days, you must provide a doctor's note.
+If you require further information on this, please speak to your case worker.